kchapelier/cellular-automata-rule-parser/README.md

 ### Extended Stochastic (ES:x/B:x)

-The extended stochastic format is identical to the extended life with an added notation to add notation per value or range of values.
+The extended stochastic format is identical to the extended life with an added notation to add a probability per value or range of values.

 The probability of survival or birth, a decimal number between 0 and 1 suffixed with a colon, can be added after the value or range of value.